How to find listening open ports on my computer ?

 C:\> netstat -ano |find /i "listening"

-You can change "listening" to "established" to see what ports your computer actually communicates with.
+You can change "listening" to "established" to see what ports your computer actually communicates on at the moment.

-It is very useful to use the -o switch with the NETSTAT command to also get a list of all the owning process ID associated with each connection.
+It is very useful to also use the -o switch with the netstat command to get a list of all the owning process ID associated with each connection.
 You can then use those process ids (PIDs) to find out the name of the processes associated with open/listening ports in the Windows Task Manager (the "Details" tab lists process ids).

 C:\> netstat -ao |find /i "listening"

 To see all open, closing, established and listening ports, simply use:

 C:\> netstat -a (or netstat -ao in XP/Win2k3)